mmistakes/minimal-mistakes/_posts/2023-01-03-kotlin-coroutines-101.md

 header:
   image: "/images/blog cover.jpg"
 tags: [kotlin, coroutines, concurrency]
-excerpt: "Coroutines are a powerful tool for asynchronous programming, and they fall under the umbrella of structured concurrency.
-Let's see together which are their main features and strengths."
+excerpt: "Kotlin coroutines are a powerful tool for asynchronous programming, and they fall under the umbrella of structured concurrency.
+Let's check out their main features and strengths in this tutorial."
 ---

 _This article is brought to you by [Riccardo Cardin](https://github.com/rcardin).
 Riccardo is a proud alumnus of Rock the JVM, now a senior engineer working on critical systems written in Scala and Kotlin._